krullmizter/dog-breed-id-fastai/README.md

 ---
 ## Description

 This project will take on a dog breed identification challenge by [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification).
-The challenge uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+The challenge uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), which is a subset of the much larger ImageNet dataset.

 This notebook will automatically download the Stanford dataset from my personal Google Drive, via a public link.
 But if you prefer you can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the dataset as a `.zip` file from Kaggle (you need a free Kaggle account to be able to download the file).
 If you do download the `.zip` file yourself, be sure to unzip the file in the repo's root dir., and rename the file: `stanford-dogs-dataset`